Show Menu

 x̄=(xi-1+xi)/2, the average/median of two points xi-1 and xi

-Simpson's Rule can only be used if the given n is even
+Simpson's Rule can only be used if the given n is even, that is, n=2k for some integer k.

 In order of most accurate to least accurate approximation: Simpson's Rule, Midpoint Rule, Trapezoidal Rule, Left/Right endpoint approximation